Anticipatory Evaluation of Language Models: Streaming Prediction

 \paragraph{Results}

 \Cref{tab:streaming_prediction} summarizes streaming performance for \textsc{GPT-5} (+\textit{Search}).
 On newly released datasets and unseen experiment–dataset combinations, the model achieves accuracy comparable to its performance on \datasetname\ (MAE =14.0).
-The box plot of absolute errors (\Cref{fig:abs_error_boxplot}) compares all predictions with the high-confidence subset ($>$50\% confidence, 23 samples), showing a visibly tighter error distribution for the latter (avg.
+The box plot of absolute errors (\Cref{fig:streaming_box_plot}) compares all predictions with the high-confidence subset ($>$50\% confidence, 23 samples), showing a visibly tighter error distribution for the latter (avg.
 9.3).
-Finally, in a self-referential test that predicted the performance of the task described in {\bf this paper} (not yet on arXiv), GPT-5+Search predicted its own performance at MAE 16.0 versus the realized 14.7 from \Cref{tab:val-results-all}.
+Finally, in a self-referential test that predicted the performance of the task described in {\bf this paper} before it is indexed by any search engine.
+GPT-5+Search predicted its own performance at MAE 16.0 versus the realized 14.7 from \Cref{tab:val-results-all}.
 These results indicate that forecasting performance based solely on text-only descriptions could be a practical and achievable approach in real-world applications.